WOODSIDE SCHOOL PHYSICAL EDUCATION: GRADES 5-8

 The Woodside physical education program consists of developmentally appropriate lessons with activities that are in alignment with the California State Content Standards.
-The courses are designed to create maximum opportunities for development of skills, knowledge, health-related fitness and ultimately, the confidence to enjoy an active healthy lifestyle.
-This course will help you develop habits for lifetime of fitness and health.
+The courses are designed to create maximum opportunities for the development of skills, knowledge, health-related fitness, and ultimately, the confidence to enjoy an active healthy lifestyle.
+This course will help you develop habits for a lifetime of fitness and health.
 We will focus on cooperation, respect, communication, trust, and fun.

 At Woodside, we provide a diverse physical education program that includes cooperative activities, non-traditional games, and movement & rhythms suited to the capacities and limitations of all students.
 We emphasize the physical, cognitive, social, and emotional development of all students.

 Grades K – 8